kubecost/kubecost-grafana-json-integration/README.md

-# kubecost-grafana-json-integration
-Use Kubecost API as a Grafana JSON data source.
+# Using Kubecost REST API as a Grafana JSON data source

-# How to Use Kubecost API with Grafana JSON Datasource

 Kubecost is a Kubernetes cost allocation and optimization platform that provides cost visibility and allocation for workloads, clusters, and namespaces.
 It provides an API that allows you to access the data collected by Kubecost.